ya-developer/CLTissueBundle/README.md

 A malicious user could simply upload a piece of PHP-code (no virus!) that will open your application up to a huge range of leaks.
 Again, that's just one of the reasons that you should not solely rely on this package protecting your site!

-Again, read up on this subject before opening up your application to possible security leaks!
-I am not responsible for any damage done to your server or application while using this package!
+Read up on this subject before opening up your application to possible security leaks! **I am not responsible for any damage done to your server or application while using this package!**